Engaging Preschoolers in Zoom Classes: Tips for a Fun and Motivated Learning Experience

 Create a Positive Learning Environment

-Creating a positive learning environment can help preschoolers to feel safe and secure in the virtual classroom.
-Here are some tips on how to create a positive learning environment:
+A positive learning environment fosters confidence and enthusiasm in Zoom classes.
+Here are some strategies to create a positive learning environment: